julian-urbano/gt4ireval/README.md

 An R package to measure the reliability of an Information Retrieval test collection with Generalizability Theory.

-For a full background please refer to *Julián Urbano, Mónica Marrero, and Diego Martín, "[On the Measurement of Test Collection Reliability](http://julian-urbano.info/wp-content/uploads/055-measurement-test-collection-reliability.pdf)", International ACM SIGIR Conference on Research and Development in Information Retrieval, 2013*.
+For a full background please refer to *Julián Urbano, Mónica Marrero and Diego Martín, "[On the Measurement of Test Collection Reliability](http://julian-urbano.info/wp-content/uploads/055-measurement-test-collection-reliability.pdf)", International ACM SIGIR Conference on Research and Development in Information Retrieval, 2013*.

 Usage
 -----